 The 'Conseq Type' column in the variant table will describe the type of mutation predicted based on the gene model.
 As these consequence predictions are based on the gene model, it means that they are only as good as the gene model itself.
 Therefore, if the gene model is incorrect then the consequence prediction may also be incorrect.
-Even though the RefSeqv1.1 annotation is very high quality it is still important to check that your gene of interest is annotated correctly.
+Despite the fact that the RefSeqv1.1 annotation is very high quality it is still important to check that your gene of interest is annotated correctly.
 See "Gene models" for a description of how to assess gene model quality and what to do if the gene model is incorrect.

 In many cases, the most desirable consequence will be "stop_gained" (premature termination codon), which will most likely result in a loss of function of the gene of interest.
-It is important to consider the position of the premature stop codon in the protein as this might have implications for the phenotype.
-A premature stop codon early in the gene could be a good sign that the protein is non-functional, however, a premature stop codon that occurs very late in the gene could still result in a functional protein.
+It is important to consider the position of the stop codon in the protein as this might have implications for the phenotype.
+A stop codon early in the gene could be a good sign that the protein is non-functional, however, a stop codon that occurs very late in the gene could still result in a functional protein.

 If there are no "stop_gained" mutations available, then a "splice_acceptor_variant" or "splice_donor_variant" could be used.
 These are mutations in the GT or AG sites that are located at the start and end of introns, respectively.
-A mutation that results in loss of one of these sites could lead to incorrect splicing, which in turn has a high chance of resulting in a non-functional protein.
+A mutation that results in loss of one of these sites could lead to incorrect splicing resulting in a non-functional protein.
 As before, it is important to understand the context of the mutation and identify downstream GT or AG sequences that could potentially be used as alternative splice sites.
-Note that there is another category of mutations labelled as "splice_region_variant intron variant".
-These are mutations occurring within 5 base pairs of the canonical splice sites, but not at the splice sites themselves.
-The effects of these mutations are difficult to predict.
-While splicing is not just controlled by the canonical splice sites themselves (GT or AG), there is no a priori way of identifying nucleotides relevant for correct splicing.
-We would discourage using these mutations without any knowledge of conserved splicing residues for a given gene.

-If there are no "stop_gained" or "splice_acceptor/donor mutations" available, then another option could be a missense mutation.
+If there are no "stop_gained" or "splice_acceptor/donor mutations" available then another option could be a missense mutation.
 These are coding sequence mutations that result in a change of amino acid.
-The effect of these mutations on the protein is often difficult to predict and can range from no effect to disruption of an important domain resulting in either a non-functional protein or a protein with altered function.
-The Sorting Intolerant From Tolerant (SIFT) score can help to decide which mutation to select.
+The effect of these mutations on the protein is often difficult to predict and can range from no effect to disruption of an important domain resulting in a non-functional protein.
+The Sorting Intolerant From Tolerant (SIFT) score (column 19 in the HTML output) can help to decide which mutation to select.
 The SIFT algorithm scores the probability that a particular amino acid substitution will be tolerated in the protein.
 It can be interpreted in the same way as a p-value, where a lower SIFT score implies a significant effect on protein function (e.g. a SIFT score of <0.05 implies that the mutation is very likely to affect protein function).
 More information on how the SIFT algorithm works can be found here: http://sift.jcvi.org/.
-Alternatively, you could look for missense mutations in highly conserved residues of the protein.
+Alternatively, you could look for missense mutations in highly conserved residues of the protein using the PSSM viewer.

-A "start_lost" is a loss of the ATG start codon of a gene.
+An initiator_codon_variant is a loss of the ATG start codon of a proteingene.
 This could be a useful mutation, but often there is another ATG in frame that could be used so it is important to check this before selecting these mutations.

-The effects of "intron_variants" and "UTR_variants" are very difficult to predict and so may not be ideal choices unless you have in depth information about the regulatory sequences of your gene.
+The effects of intron_variants and UTR_variants are very difficult to predict and so may not be ideal choices unless you have in depth information about the regulatory sequences of your gene.